juanlajara/PasswordGenerator/README.md

 - WHEN the password is generated
 - THEN the password is either displayed in an alert or written to the page

-The following image demonstrates the application functionality:
+🎉 The following demonstrates the application functionality:

 ![Demo](https://github.com/juanlajara/PasswordGenerator/blob/master/Assets/images/Dre's%20Password%20Generator.gif)